The Top 10 Most Expensive Hotels in Las Vegas

 1. Palms Casino Resort

-Most expensive room: Empathy Suite, $100,000 per night, minimum two-night stay
+Most expensive room: Empathy Suite, famously listed at around $100,000 per night, usually with a two-night minimum

 For the kind of gamblers who can afford to stay in such luxury, the exclusive High Limit Room allows patrons to bet astronomical sums that would make most regular visitors turn pale.